 Supplemental Discipline: Penalties imposed to members in addition to any minimum requirements in accordance with the powers vested in HC, OHF and the ALLIANCE, either through a separate investigation and/or hearing.

 Suspended Game: A scheduled game that is interrupted due to an act of God or other reasons as determined by a Member Partner.

 Suspension: The loss of an individual’s right to participate in sanctioned activities of HC, OHF or ALLIANCE.

-Team: A group of team officials, at least one of whom must be a coach, and a group of registered players, at least one of whom must be a goaltender (except in Pee Wee and below) who are qualified in a division and category under the OHF or ALLIANCE Regulations up to the maximum number provided by HC Regulations.
+Team: A group of team officials, at least one of whom must be a coach, and a group of registered players, at least one of whom must be a goaltender (except in U13 and below) who are qualified in a division and category under the OHF or ALLIANCE Regulations up to the maximum number provided by HC Regulations.

 Team Officials: All or any of the following persons involved in the management of a team and includes coach, trainer, manager and any assistant coach, assistant trainer or assistant manager.

 Tournament: A schedule of games played among three (3) or more teams that follows an interlocking schedule that leads to an eventual winner.

 Tryout: An official sanctioned activity of a team for the purpose of player evaluation and team selection.

 Volunteer: An individual who provides services, on behalf of or at the discretion of a member in relation to the member’s operations, without receiving monetary compensation for such services.